Scalingo/documentation/src/_posts/platform/app/2000-01-01-send-signal.md

 ## General purpose of the feature

-As said before, implementing a signal handler can be a easy and powerful way to debug applications.
+As said before, implementing a signal handler can be an easy and powerful way to debug applications.

 At Scalingo we often use signals handler to: